This is the most epic strip since Amazi-Girl. Ruth is quickly becoming one of my favorite characters ever.

 Perhaps Willis is trying to take a shortcut to make the Libby sympathetic?
 I mean, I was looking forward to Billia receiving a comeuppance in the form of realizing that her high school queen status doesn’t mean jack nor shit in college, which could then have been followed by a redemption arc where she learns to treat people like human beings.
 Instead, thanks to Ruth’s cruelty, I feel sorry for her now.

 I hope not – I expect better of Willis than that.
 Pitting the Egomaniac against the Thug might make the Egomaniac more sympathetic, but it’s…lazy, I guess.
 If he wants Billie to be sympathetic, I’d expect him to actually round her out a bit more.
-That’d certainly last longer, too – if she’s supposed to get sympathy because Ruth is bullying her without her actually changing…well, once that gag is exhausted, she goes back to being a self-centred bitch to everyone around her, and the sympathy goes away.
+That’d certainly last longer, too – if she’s supposed to get sympathy because Ruth is bullying her without her actually changing…well, once that gag is exhausted, she goes back to being a self-centred bongo to everyone around her, and the sympathy goes away.

 On the other hand, maybe the bullying by Ruth will drive home that she’s no longer the top of the heap and prompt her to grow, so the cheap sympathy could lead into some real, lasting sympathy.